 The shelves are about 16 inches across at its shortest point.

 Step 18: Put your pieces together to make the design that you would like.
 Use this as an opportunity to change your mind and to make sure your pieces fit.
+Step 19: Time for sanding.
+Acquire an electric sander and a few pieces of sand paper.
+I used medium grit sand paper on the wood.

 I rounded out all the sharp edges on the boards.
 This gave it more of a natural, weathered look and fits the theme of our home better.
 If your home has more of a modern feel, the sharp edges might suit you better.